gc-cmsc495/Python-Stock-Proj/project_description.md

 `exit_date = entry_date + markout_length`

-The primary key for the TradeManager is: `ticker, markout_length, indicator.
+The primary key for the TradeManager is: `ticker, markout_length, indicator`

 The TradeManager will not allow another entry for that key until after the `exit_date`.
 This methodology ensures that each event is an indepent as possible.